rdoxenham/openstack-training/documentation/openstack-manual.md

 ##**Introduction**

-This first lab will prepare your local environment for deploying virtual machine instances that OpenStack will be installed onto; this is considered an "all-in-one" solution, a single physical system where the virtual machines provide the infrastructure.
+This first lab will prepare your local environment for deploying virtual machine instances that OpenStack will be installed onto; from a physical perspective this is considered an "all-in-one" solution, a single physical system where the virtual machines provide the infrastructure itself.

 There are a number of tasks that need to be carried out in order to prepare the environment; the OpenStack nodes will need a network to communicate with each other (e.g. a libvirt-NAT interface) and an isolated network for inter-instance communication, it will also be extremely beneficial to provide the nodes with access to package repositories via the Internet or repositories available locally, therefore a NAT based network is a great way of establishing network isolation (your hypervisor just becomes the gateway for your OpenStack nodes).
 The instructions configure a RHEL/Fedora based environment to provide this network configuration and make sure we have persistent addresses.

+Note: The networking requirements will become more aparent in future chapters.

-Estimated completion time: 15 minutes
+Estimated completion time: 20 minutes

 ##**Preparing the environment**